skybrush-io/faq/wiki/Building-custom-drones.md

 ## What WiFi module do I need on the drone?

-You will need a WiFi module on your drone (in station mode) to connect the Wifi router on your ground station.
+You will need a WiFi module on your drone (in station mode) to connect to the Wifi router on your ground station.
 WiFi is used to upload flight plans (trajectories) to the drone before a show, and to monitor the fleet via MAVLink telemetry.
 Most users run mavesp8266 firmware on their WiFi modules.
 If you require dual-band Wifi, an ESP32 based module may be used.

 ## Should I use RTK capable GNSS receivers for outdoor drone shows?